warp-contracts/wrc/contracts/atomic-asset-rust/README.md

-# 🦀 Atomic NFT
+# 🦀 Atomic Asset

-This is a Warp standard for Atomic NFT contract.
-The idea of Atomic NFT is that we create a single transaction with asset file, metadata and contract itself.
+This is a Warp standard for Atomic Asset contract.
+The idea of Atomic Asset is that we create a single transaction with asset file, metadata and contract itself.
 One id points to both - contract and asset.
 The asset is put in the data field of the contract and initial state is put ij the tags (by default initial state is placed in the data field).

 ## Install dependencies

-Run:
-`yarn`
+Run: `yarn`

 ## Build contract